 3) You want to smooth your cashflow

-We're not called Cashflow Finance for nothing.
+We're not called Earlypay for nothing.
 With quick approval and almost immediate access to the cash they've worked for, businesses of all types can plan ahead for any expenditure.

 Without cashflow forecasting, business owners live in a perpetual state of unknowing.
 With a little help, they can see how much money they have to spend, either in the short term or further down the line.